 Is microneedling or mesotherapy more comfortable?

-Although mesotherapy is generally performed with a gun, it’s usually far more comfortable for clients than microneedling, even with a roller.
+Although mesotherapy is often performed with a gun, it’s usually more comfortable for clients than microneedling, even with a roller.

-This means that topical anaesthetic is generally applied before microneedling but isn’t needed for mesotherapy, also indicating the amount of downtime clients can expect.
+This means that topical anaesthetic is often applied before microneedling but isn’t needed for mesotherapy, also indicating the amount of downtime clients can expect.

 Negrea says that at EF Medispa, where a pen device is used for needling: “We use anaesthetic cream to minimise any pain.
 In terms of downtime, clients can experience mild-to-moderate redness, swelling, or skin sensitivity to touch for up to three days.